 David Patton Barone, President

 David moved to Fort Collins in 2012.
 He grew up in Ohio and is a lifelong amateur pianist and supporter of classical music.
 He received a B.A. from the University of Chicago and a M.A. and Ph.D. in psychology from the University of California, Santa Barbara.
 He pursued an academic career, ending as Professor and Chair of Psychology at Illinois State University.
 While teaching at Nova Southeastern University in Fort Lauderdale, he sang with the chorus of the Florida Philharmonic Orchestra.
 He is past president of the Fort Collins Newcomers Club .
 He teaches classes in psychology for the CSU Osher Lifelong Learning Institute and in music for the Front Range Forum.
-He and his wife Deborah have three children, one of whom is local, and three grandchildren.
+He and his wife Deborah have three children, one of whom is local, and four grandchildren.
 They share their home in southeast Fort Collins with two standard poodles and a very musical African gray parrot.

 John Charles Tippet, Treasurer

 John holds a PhD in Electrical Engineering from the University of Colorado.
 He retired from the aerospace industry and moved from southern California to Fort Collins in the fall of 2013.
 He has always been interested in classical music but shares an equal passion for traditional jazz.
 John has been a volunteer for the South Bay Chamber Music Society for the last two years.
 In that capacity he has prepared program notes and announcement flyers for 7 to 8 concerts per year.
 He is also the treasurer for a Connecticut Home Owners’ Coop called Dark Entry Forest.
 This organization is responsible for maintaining forest land in western Connecticut in pristine condition for future generations.
 John enjoys music, 78 rpm record collecting, genealogy, reading, learning French, travel, fly fishing and golf.